3meters/chk/Readme.md

 }
 ```
 ### Nested Arrays
-Validators are applied to each element in the array
+Nested schemas are applied to each element in the array
 ```js
 schema = {a1: {type: 'array', value: {type: 'number'}}}
 err = chk({a1: [1,2,3]})  // err is null
 err = chk({a1: [1, 2, '3']})  // err is Error with code 'badType'
 ```
 ### Arrays of Objects
 ```js
 schema = {
   {type: 'array' value: {type: 'object', value: {s1: {type: 'string'}, n1: {type: 'number'}}}